Cambyses I: Background

 No records composed during Cambyses' lifetime have survived.
 Cambyses was an early member of the Achaemenid dynasty.
 He was apparently a great-grandson of its founder Achaemenes, grandson of Teispes and son of Cyrus I. His paternal uncle was Ariaramnes and his first cousin was Arsames.

+However, around 100 years later, Herodotus claimed that Cambyses I was a vassal of the Median king Astyages and, he solidified his political standing through marriage to one of Astyages' daughters, whose name wasn't explicitly said by Herodotus.
+This alliance likely helped in securing the support or neutrality of Media as his son, Cyrus, began his military campaigns that eventually led to the founding of the Persian Empire.
+His role was essential in the transition from a minor regional rule in Anshan to the larger ambitions of the Achaemenid dynasty that dominated much of the ancient Near East.

 Personal life

 According to Herodotus, Cambyses was "a man of good family and quiet habits".
 He reigned under the overlordship of Astyages, King of Media.
 He was reportedly married to Princess Mandane of Media, a daughter of Astyages and Princess Aryenis of Lydia.
 His wife was reportedly a granddaughter of both Cyaxares of Media and Alyattes of Lydia.
 The result of their marriage was the birth of his successor Cyrus the Great.
-According to Nicolas of Damascus his original name was Atradates, and he was wounded and later died in the Battle of the Persian Border which he, with his son, fought against Astyages.
+According to Nicolas of Damascus, his original name was Atradates, and he was wounded and later died in the Battle of the Persian Border which he, with his son, fought against Astyages.
 It occurred in about 551 BC, and he is reported to have received an honorable burial.

-Also according to Herodotus, Astyages chose Cambyses as a son-in-law because he considered him to pose no threat to the Median throne, having dreamt his daughter would give birth to one who would rule Asia.
+Also according to Herodotus, Astyages chose Cambyses as a son-in-law because he considered him to pose no threat to the Median throne, having dreamt his daughter would give birth to one who would rule Asia, overthrowing Astyages.
 This was not quite the case with Cyrus the Great who would go on to depose his grandfather, and to begin the Persian Empire.